Beautiful Birds of Belize Blog – Post #3

 ABOUT ME

 I earned my college degree in biology, a foundation that shaped not only how I see the world, but how I’ve spent my life sharing it with others.
-For more than 35 years, I worked in education as both a teacher and administrator, guiding students through the wonders of science and the joy of discovery.
-That same spirit of curiosity has carried me through decades of volunteer work in citizen science and conservation.
+For more than 40 years, I taught and led in public education, helping students discover the wonder woven into every corner of the natural world.
+That same drive has carried me through decades of citizen science and conservation work.
+As an active member of the Modesto Camera Club, I’ve developed a photographic practice that blends natural history with visual artistry, and my award‑winning images have been featured across the Internet on dozens of sites and field‑oriented platforms.
 This blog brings together my passions for birding, conservation, and storytelling.

 ~ Jim Gain